Bridal Shower Brunch Ideas That Go Beyond Mimosas

 For a unique twist on fresh berries and cream, add them to dessert.
 Whether you opt for a decadent pound cake or an airy angel food cake, whipped cream, berries, and a fresh berry reduction are a brunch combination made in heaven.
 This Wink by Erica confection from a Chancey Charm event looked absolutely mouth-watering.

 Rosé (a Sunday brunch must-have) is another sip that will always benefit from a festive garnish.
-Though the pink varietal is pretty all on its own, a TK will…. can you talk about specific garnish here?
+Though the pink varietal is pretty all on its own, a lavender sprig brings additional color (and fragrance!) to the sip.

 When planning your menu, think about food items that guests can hold as they mingle.
 Berry and yogurt parfaits did the trick at this pre-wedding event styled by Salt Harbor.
 Attendees could easily pick up a pre-made breakfast treat and nosh as they celebrated.

-Even brunch deserves dessert and cake is a bridal shower staple worth serving.
-We love how Delicious Cake Corfu added gilded drips and dainty blooms to the one-tier bake served by Rosmarin Weddings here.
+Who says you can't have dessert at brunch?
+Ultimately, cake is a bridal shower staple worth serving.
+We love how Delicious Cake Corfu added gilded drips and dainty blooms to the one-tier confection, which was served at a party planned by Rosmarin Weddings.

-Even if your bridal shower aesthetic is feminine and classic instead of bohemian, you can still have fun when it comes to seating—after all, a brunch shower will take place predominantly at the table so seating is key.
-This all-pink setup is proof.
-Velvet chairs, paired with a dramatic pink baby's breath chandelier from Designs by Ahn, ensured this Michelle Elaine design was eye-catching.
+Whatever your event style, you can still have fun when it comes to seating—after all, you'll enjoy the majority of your brunch shower at the table, so seating is key.
+This all-pink setup is the definition of celebratory.
+Velvet chairs, paired with a dramatic pink-and-mint grass chandelier from Designs by Ahn, ensured this Michelle Elaine design was eye-catching, modern, and fresh.

-In addition to unique chair selections, you can add intrigue to your shower design with an unexpected tablescape for guests to enjoy as they munch and mingle over brunch.
+In addition to unique chair selections, you can add intrigue to your shower design with unexpected tablescape (guests will enjoy the creative setups as they munch and mingle over brunch).
 Vividly patterned La Tavola linens and contemporary Jenn Sanchez flower arrangements lent a quirky-meets-modern vibe to this look.

 Beyond a brunch-ready dress, give some attention to your accessories as well.
 If you're feeling stuck, look to your locale for inspiration.
-A woven flat-brimmed hat and open-toed sandals were befitting of this bride-to-be's oceanfront shower.
+A woven flat-brimmed hat and open-toed sandals suited this bride-to-be's oceanfront shower.

 Fresh Fruit Tart